About Executive NEMS

 - Regulatory requirements and licensing

-- Safety design, radiation protection and emergency response
+- Safety design, radiation protection, emergency preparedness and response

 Executive leadership and decision-making